myelnet/js-dcdn/docs/_docs/pop/provider.md

 ## Node repo

 When starting for the first time, the node creates a directory for storing all content situated at `~/.pop`.
 If you delete this directory you will lose all your data including your private keys.
-Do not do that unless you have a good reason.
+Proceed with caution when interacting with this folder.